TrigonaMinima/TrigonaMinima.github.io/_posts/2014-11-23-Reconnaisance-on-Shadab.md

 Thus, by searching recursively we might be able to get a considerable amount of data on a person to create a sort of timeline of him on the Internet and generate a profile of him.

 Now, as you can see, this tool is not much of a use for the general public.
 It is almost a spying/stalking/recon tool.
 I can't think where else it might be used legally.
 Anyway, this was just an idea.
 There are a lot of constraints here in making this piece of software.

+**EDIT**
+The approach I used to find about Shadab Zafar is not a general approach, I have realized this.
+After writing this post one of my friend Aditya, made me realize that there are some factors that come into play while finding about a person.

+- Person need to have a good web presence.
+- A unique identifier (like dufferzafar in Shadab's case).
+- Real name is not that common.

+I saw these facts unfolding in front of me by searching about Aditya.
+His name is pretty common so, I got a lot of results with the same name.
+In the image search I never got a result matching his image (but there were a lot of faces with which the image recog will give false positives).
+Moreover, in the web results too, I didn't get anything on him on the first few pages of Google search.
+This again fails my approach of finding about a person.
+And, hence this totally destroys the tool if the person is doesn't have 1 or 2 things mentioned above.

 SR.